vsch/laravel-translation-manager/readme.md

 The export command will write the contents of the database back to app/lang php files.
 This will overwrite existing translations and remove all comments, so make sure to backup your data before using.

 Supply the group name to define which groups you want to publish.

         $ php artisan translations:export <group>

-For example, `php artisan translations:export reminders` when you have 2 locales (en/nl), will write to `app/lang/en/reminders.php` and `app/lang/nl/reminders.php`
+For example, `php artisan translations:export reminders` when you have 2 locales (en/nl), will write to `resources/lang/en/reminders.php` and `resources/lang/nl/reminders.php`

 ### Clean command

 The clean command will search for all translation that are NULL and delete them, so your interface is a bit cleaner.
-Note: empty translations are never exported.
+Empty translations are never exported to language files.

         $ php artisan translations:clean

 ### Reset command

-The reset command simply clears all translation in the database, so you can start fresh (by a new import).
-Make sure to export your work if needed before doing this.
+The reset command clears all translation in the database, so you can start fresh (by a new import).
+Make sure to export your work or download a zip archive of it, to make sure you don't irretrievably blow away your or someone else's work.

         $ php artisan translations:reset

 <a id="NewFeatures"></a>
 ## New Features

-These features were added to the original barryvdh/laravel-translation-manager package.
+These features were added since the code diverged from the original barryvdh/laravel-translation-manager package:

 - translation manager web-interface is now fully localized.
 Current version has English and Russian locales.
 Others can be easily added by adding package translation overrides in `app/lang/vendor/laravel-translation-manager/{locale}/messages.php` files and generating a pull request so that they could be incorporated into the package.

 - import was optimized to work well, even when connecting to a remote database server.

-- exported language files are formatted to align `=>` for a given level, making it easier to deal with these files manually if needed.
+- exported language files are formatted to align `=>` for a given level of keys, making it easier to deal with these files manually if needed.

 - exported language files preserve multi-line comments, doc comments and empty first level array values.